 - Doctoral Student

-Azsaneé Truss studies Black conspiracy theorizing as a form of critical fabulation.
+Azsaneé Truss studies Black conspiracy theorizing as a form of vernacular theory rooted in critical understandings of history.
 Her work seeks to explicate the historical and cultural underpinnings of these practices and understand them through the lenses of storytelling and alternative forms of knowledge production.

 Truss is a multimodal scholar who uses use podcasting, photography, collage, and other media, in addition to traditional written forms in her work.
 In accordance with Black feminist approaches to research, she seeks to disrupt hegemonic ideas about what constitutes legitimate scholarship through these practices, and by multimodally analyzing various forms of art and media created by others.